 Concern About Estate Plans

-A primary concern late-life divorce is financial stability.
-Since Washington State is a community property state, most assets that you or your partner have acquired since marriage belong to both of you in equal share.
-This can seriously affect your finances, as well as your retirement plan(s).
-One of the biggest challenges can be disentangling your finances from those of your spouse, and doing so fairly.
+A primary concern for a later-in-life divorce is financial stability.
+In a community property state, most assets that you or your partner have acquired during the marriage belong to both parties in equal share.
+This affect your finances and your retirement plan(s).
+One of the biggest challenges can be fairly disentangling your finances from those of your spouse.
 The more assets you have and the more deeply they are intertwined, the more complex your case.

 Some issues to consider include:

-- Retirement plans: Retirement plans are usually considered community property and will typically be divided equally, unless you and your spouse can negotiate a mutually agreeable way to split the accounts.
+- Retirement assets: Retirement assets are usually considered community property and are typically divided equally, unless you and your spouse can negotiate a mutually agreeable way to split the accounts.

 - Social security benefits: You may be entitled to a portion of your spouse’s social security benefits, under certain conditions.
 They must be eligible to receive benefits and be 62 or over, unmarried, and your benefits must be less than what you would receive by claiming theirs.